1/5 Divorce petitions mention gambling as ground for divorce

 Last year, calls to the National Gambling Helpline grew by a third, which is why when you look at these figures the increase in people wanting a divorce due to this issue is not as surprising as it may sound.

-Since 2001, when FOBT’s (fixed odds betting terminals) were introduced, the number of gambling addictions registered or being treated for gambling related addictions have risen.
+Since 2001, when FOBT’s (fixed odds betting terminals) were introduced, the number of gambling addictions registered or being treated for gambling related addictions has risen.

 In Britain, we now spend over £1bn on fixed odds betting terminals, which is significantly increasing by the year.